What is ACC and Employee Accident Cover?

-- ACC do not pay you for your first week off work.
+- ACC does not pay you for your first week off work.
 If your injury occurred at work then your employer will pay you for the first week you are off work.

-- After this first week, the ACC takes over and gives you payments for four weeks which are calculated from the earnings you made four weeks before your were injured.
+- After this first week, the ACC takes over and gives you payments for four weeks which are calculated from the earnings you made four weeks before you were injured.

 - After that, payments are based on earnings made 52 weeks prior to your injury.

 Paying for other healthcare services in New Zealand